 A medal with open elements really stands out.
-There are many ways imaginable to design your medal with open elements.
+There are many ways imaginable to design a medal with open elements.
 Below you will find some examples.

 Open elements and figures

-Often the space behind a figure is omitted, think of a runner or a bicycle wheel.
+Often the space behind a figure is omitted, think of a runner (running medals) or a bicycle wheel (cycle medals).
 For example, in a mountainous landscape it is nice to open up the air.
 By choosing open elements, the contours really stand out.
 By using open elements it is also possible to give the medal a different function, for example as a bottle opener.

 Open elements and logo